clin88/uber_email/README.md

 Note that you'll need to create accounts with Mandrill and Mailgun.

 3.)
+If you're deploying locally, you'll need to install and run RabbitMQ and Redis, which celery uses as the task queue and the results store, respectively.

+4.)
 A `Procfile` is included that details commands for launching application processes.
 You can also use `foreman` to make this easier.

 `foreman run web` starts the web server.